Refund and Returns Policy (Australia)

 The ACL makes a critical distinction between major failures and minor failures.
 This distinction determines who has the right to choose the remedy.
 For a major failure — broadly, where the goods or services are so deficient that a reasonable consumer would not have purchased them had they known — the consumer has the right to choose their remedy, including a full refund.
 For a minor failure — where the goods or services can be fixed relatively easily — the business has the right to choose the remedy (repair, replace, or refund), provided they do so within a reasonable time.
 This repair-replace-refund hierarchy is fundamental to Australian consumer law and must be reflected accurately in any compliant refund policy.

 The ACL also draws a clear distinction between returns for consumer guarantee failures (which are mandatory) and change-of-mind returns (which are entirely discretionary).
 Australian businesses are not legally required to accept returns where consumers have simply changed their minds, but many choose to do so as a customer service measure.
-A well-drafted refund policy should clearly explain both policies and ensure that customers understand the difference between their mandatory statutory rights and any additional discretionary benefits the business offers.
+A well-drafted refund policy should clearly explain both policies and confirm that customers understand the difference between their mandatory statutory rights and any additional discretionary benefits the business offers.

 When Do You Need a Refund and Returns Policy (Australia)?